 To begin with, it’s good to realize that voiceover is a separate domain that requires a lot more than ‘having a good voice.’
 Subject matter expertise also doesn’t guarantee a good result.
 The right voiceover is the result of an interplay of experience, a well-crafted script, and engaging delivery, among several other factors.
 Here’s a 6-point checklist for producing the perfect voiceover.

 Have you attended any digital conferences this year?
 You can find plenty of posts weighing the pros and cons of virtual learning experiences.
 Ultimately, though, most organizations choose to offer opportunities to meet and learn virtually.
 It’s a great place to find creative motivation.

 One of our favorite things about virtual conferences?
 They create a wealth of online learning opportunities that you can access even after the conference ends.
 It’s fantastic for creatives who use high-tech tools every day.

 Plus, as we know, 2020 is all about finding ways to stay socially and mentally engaged while you’re physically separated from your work communities.
 Conferences help you learn new tool features while feeding your need for connection.

 One of the great things about Articulate 360?
-It’s very easy to add audio content to your courses.
+It’s very easy to add elearning ai voice content to your courses.
 Whether you’re using Rise 360 online or one of Articulate’s suite of desktop applications, you can add audio to any of your courses.